 The Company produced oil from two fields located within the State of Texas in 2011.
-During the year, the Company maintained and increased production by selective work-overs of individual wells within the Livinsgston Property and by drilling, completing and tying in the Donner #2 well within the Hartburg Project area.
+Since that time, the Company has maintained and increased production by selective work-overs of individual wells within the Livinsgston Property and by drilling, completing and tying in the Donner #2 well within the Hartburg Project area.

-Hillcrest Resources Ltd. currently has interests in the following oil and gas properties:
+Hillcrest Resources Ltd. currently has interests in the following significant oil and gas properties: